 2. Same as step 15 of the topology adaptation procedure of Section 8.17.3.1, where the F1-C connection between the co-located mIAB-DU and its F1-terminating IAB-donor-CU is switched to the target path using the new TNL address information of the IAB-MT.
 In this step, the mIAB-node corresponds to the migrating IAB-node, and the F1-terminating IAB-donor-CU corresponds to the source IAB-donor-CU.

 3. The mIAB-DU passes the gNB ID of the target RRC-terminating IAB-donor-CU and the mIAB-node’s BAP address allocated by the target RRC-terminating IAB-donor-CU to the F1-terminating IAB-donor-CU via F1AP.

+Note: If the mIAB-MT migration occurs concurrently with an ongoing mIAB-DU migration, both the source and the target mIAB logical DUs update their respective F1-terminating IAB-donor-CUs with the gNBID of the target RRC-terminating IAB-donor-CU and the mIAB-node's new BAP address.
+During the UE handover phase of mIAB-DU migration, the target RRC-terminating IAB-donor-CU should be able to handle two contexts of a UE’s IAB TNLs with mIAB’s two F1-termianting IAB-donor-CUs, if needed.

-4. Steps 16-20 of the topology adaptation procedure of Section 8.17.3.1, where the F1-terminating IAB-donor-CU initiates the IAB Transport Migration Management procedure towards the target RRC-terminating IAB-donor-CU to provide the context of the traffic offloaded.
-The target RRC-terminating IAB-donor-CU reconfigures the BAP sublayer and/or BH RLC channels on the target path accordingly, and provides the UL BH information for UL BH reconfigurations to be conducted by the F1-terminating IAB-donor-CU on the mIAB-node.
+4. Steps 16-20 of the topology adaptation procedure of Section 8.17.3.1, where the F1-terminating IAB-donor-CU(s) initiate(s) the IAB Transport Migration Management procedure(s) towards the target RRC-terminating IAB-donor-CU to provide the context of the traffic offloaded.
+The target RRC-terminating IAB-donor-CU reconfigures the BAP sublayer and/or BH RLC channels on the target path accordingly, and provides the UL BH information for UL BH reconfigurations to be conducted by the F1-terminating IAB-donor-CU(s) on the mIAB-node.
 Then, the F1-U connections of the mIAB-node are migrated to the target path.